-In my previous post, I explained how to create a Pinterest Business Account and why every online business needs one.
+In my previous post, I explained how to create a Pinterest Business Account and the steps you need to take to optimize your Pinterest profile.
 Don’t have a Business account yet?
 Then I’d recommend you to start with setting up a Pinterest Business Account by following the steps in my last post.

 Already have a Business Account?

 In this awesome blog post, I’m gonna spill the beans on how to optimize your Pinterest boards that can seriously amp up your Pinterest game.
 I’m also going to let you in on how to weave these boards into your big-picture Pinterest strategy.

 Plus, I’ve got some easy-to-use Pinterest tips that you can immediately put into action across all your boards.

 Sneak peek at the Pinterest board insights you’ll pick up from this article

 - Nailing the art of crafting Pinterest boards;

 - Unlocking the mystery of applying SEO to your boards;

 - Getting your Pinterest boards organized like a pro;